 “BioPro Ireland” is an Irish based company established in 2010 with head offices located in Greenogue Business Park, Rathcoole, County Dublin.

-We specialise in the installation and servicing of sewage treatment systems in Ireland and septic tanks registration.
+We specialise in the installation and servicing of sewage treatment systems in Ireland and registration.
 Our sewage treatment systems are suitable for domestic, commercial and municipal use.
-They replace existing septic tanks and provide higher treatment for wastewater or septic tank effluent.
+They replace existing tanks and provide higher treatment for wastewater or tanks effluent.

-The BioPro unit is one of the easiest wastewater treatment plants I have ever fitted.
+The BioPro unit is one of the easiest wastewater care plants I have ever fitted.
 It is lightweight, can be installed and commissioned in half a day, and more importantly it works!Martin KellsDirector, K.E.
 Liquid Solutions

 When we looked at the quality of effluent that the BioPro unit provides, we didn’t require a percolation area and could get away with a direct discharge here in Northern Ireland.
 This quality is compatible with the ethos of our own products.John McClatchey Director, Green Future NI